Particular/docs.particular.net/transports/sql/sql-http-passthrough.md

 #### Exception behavior

-If `ISqlPassThrough` fails to send a `SendFailureException` will be thrown containing all context in a `PassThroughMessage` property.
+If `ISqlPassThrough` fails to send, a `SendFailureException` will be thrown containing all context in a `PassThroughMessage` property.

-If a the incoming HTTP request fails to be parsed a `BadRequestException` will be thrown with the message containing the reason for the failure.
+If the incoming HTTP request fails to be parsed, a `BadRequestException` will be thrown with the message containing the reason for the failure.

 ### Client - JavaScript